moisesjbc/github-backup/README.md

  github-backup.sh <username>
  ```

-where <username> is your Github username.
+where &lt;username&bt; is your Github username.
 For example, if you want to backup all of my repositories, simply run

  ```
  github-backup.sh moisesjbc